qiboteam/qibocal/doc/source/protocols/qubit_spectroscopy/qubit_spectroscopy.rst

 .. image:: qubit_spec.png

-To extract the qubit frequency a lorentzian fit is performed.
+To extract the qubit frequency a Lorentzian fit is performed.
 After the post-processing the following parameters will be updated:

 * qubit.drive_frequency